Doctoral Programs in Education

 Entrance Requirements

-The candidate must submit the following criteria for entrance to the program: a Master's degree; combined verbal and quantitative score of 294 or higher on the Graduate Record Exam (GRE) OR 398 on the MAT; writing proficiency prompt; successful interview evaluation; and a personal written statement of commitment to the doctoral program.
+The candidate must submit the following criteria for entrance to the program: a Master's degree; writing artifact; successful interview evaluation; and a personal statement.

 Higher Education Administration and Leadership, Transcripted Certificate